 Teachers' attitudes about PD appeared to manifest three phases-increasing, decreasing, and then leveling out.
 Data analysis indicates that in the first two years of a teaching career (two years and one month, to be more precise), teachers became markedly more amenable to PD.
 A gradual but steady drop in attitudes about PD occurred in the second phase, from years three through nine of a teaching career.
 At the ten-year mark, teachers' attitudes had declined to a level comparable to that produced by newcomers to the profession (controlling for age and grade level).
 But this decline did not continue after the first decade in the classroom.
-In the third phase, teachers with more than ten years of teaching experience tended to have unchanging attitudes about PD-about the same as first-year teachers, controlling for the effects of age and grade level.
+In the third phase, teachers with more than ten years of teaching experience tended to have unchanging attitudes about PD.
+Ten-year veterans and teachers with more experience had similar attitudes about PD-about the same as first-year teachers, controlling for the effects of age and grade level.